vlang/sdl/README.md

 ## Notes on garbage collection and memory issues

 Currently, with some setups, SDL2 is known to trigger crashes when used in conjunction with V's default garbage collector.
+Because of this you have to explicitly **opt-in** to use V's garbage collection with SDL2.

+If you choose to use the garbage collector
-In these cases running apps importing `sdl` with `v run` you may experience runtime crashes and output similar to this:
+(by running apps importing `sdl` with `v -d sdl_use_gc run`) you may experience runtime crashes and output similar to this:

 ```
 main__main: RUNTIME ERROR: invalid memory access